 The national park is about 123 Km east to Cuttack and 145 km northeast to Bhubaneshwar.
 The core area of the sanctuary was declared as a national park in 1998.

 Mangroves control the ecosystem of the national park and the Bhitarkanika National Park bluster as of the second largest mangrove ecosystem in India.
 Sunderbans in West Bengal has the largest mangrove ecosystem.

 The national park is the haven of 215 breeds of birds which includes eight different breeds of Kingfishers.
-The most common birds in the national park are egrets, black ibis, darters, cormorants and asian openbill.
-Bhitarkanika National Park is a well known in abroad as well because of the monitored population of saltwater crocodiles.
+The most common birds in the national park are egrets, black ibis, darters, cormorants, and Asian openbill.
+Bhitarkanika National Park is well known abroad as well because of the monitored population of saltwater crocodiles.

 The most popular tourist activity is Croc spotting in Bhitarkanika and they can be found on a ride from Khola to Dangmal.
 Tourist can try their hand at Angling; indulge in photography and bird watching during the stay in Bhitarkanika National Park.

 Khola and Gupti are the two main entrances to the park.
 Prior permission is needed from the Forest Check Gate to enter the national park via waterways.